triggeredcode/EcomGenie/README.md

 ## Import Products

 You can import up to 5 products using the provided interface.
-Simply add the product details, and they will be displayed on the application, some data is already hardcoded for you, on the right side you will find chatBot to interact with and help you choose the right product.
+Simply add the product details, and they will be displayed on the application.
+Some data is already hardcoded for you.
+On the right side, you will find a chatbot to interact with and help you choose the right product.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you find any bugs or have suggestions for improvements.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.